You Spin Me Round (Like a Record): Jessica Simpson version

-Jessica Simpson's version of the song was released as a promo single from her fifth studio album A Public Affair in 2006.
+Jessica Simpson's version of the song was released as a promotional single from her fifth studio album A Public Affair in 2006.
 Her version of the song failed to break into the Billboard Hot 100, though it did reach no. 21 on the Bubbling Under Hot 100 Singles.
 Simpson's version has new lyrics and only preserves the chorus of the song.